 Old Town beach (Gradska plaža)

 The Old Town beach is situated behind the Old Town walls towards the west.
-The beach stretch is rather small and packed with beach chairs and restaurant tables in summertime.
+The beach stretch is rather small and packed with beach chairs and restaurant tables in the summertime.
 Gradska plaza is a gravel beach with pebble stones.

 Sveti Nikola island is a 10-minute boat ride away from Budva.
 The island holds a couple of restaurants and several pebble beaches.